roman-corgi/cgi_noise/README.md

+# Roman CGI Noise Estimation Tool

-# CGISNR Estimation Tool for Exoplanet Imaging
+# for Exoplanet Imaging

 This package contains a function library and associated constants that describe the noise properties of the Roman Space Telescope Coronagraph Instrument (CGI) when conducting Direct Imaging (DI) or Spectroscopic observations.